Adversarial Guided Diffusion Models for Adversarial Purification: Preliminary

 \subsection{Diffusion Models}

-Diffusion models \citep{ho2020denoising,song2020score} are a class of generative models that can generate high-quality images, which consist of two processes: a forward process transforms an image entirely into noise by gradually adding Gaussian noise, and a reverse process transforms noise into the generated image by gradually denoising.
+Diffusion models \citep{ho2020denoising,song2020score} have proven to be a potent class of generative model capable of generating high-quality images through two distinct processes: a forward process transforming an image entirely into noise by gradually adding Gaussian noise, and a reverse process transforming noise into the generated image by gradually denoising image.

-In the denoising diffusion probabilistic model \citep[DDPM,][]{ho2020denoising}, given a real image $x_0 \sim q(x)$, the forward process involves $T$ steps, resulting in $x_1,x_2,...,x_T$.
-Since each step $t$ is only related to the previous step $t-1$, it can also be viewed as a Markov process,